ashmamd/2020SmartKart/reports/sprint-03/sprint_03.md

 3. Create design for new features on customer/Accessibility page.
 4. When transitioning to new position debrief personal notes pertaining to project two new successor.
 * Developer
-1. Modify HTML file for Navigation with editing the CSS & JavaScript file.
+1. Prepare HTML file for Accessibility with editing the CSS & JavaScript file.
-2. Prepare HTML file for Accessibility with editing the CSS & JavaScript file.
+2. Prepare HTML file for Customer Service/Access Customer with editing the CSS file.
+3. Prepare HTML file for Customer Service/Checkout with editing the CSS file.
+4. Prepare HTML file for Customer Service/Price Modify with editing the CSS file.
+5. Prepare HTML file for Customer Service/Returns with editing the CSS file.
+6. Prepare HTML file for Customer Service/Settings with editing the CSS file.
-3. When transitioning to new position debrief personal notes pertaining to project two new successor.
+7. When transitioning to new position debrief personal notes pertaining to project two new successor.
 * JR. Developer
 1. Communicate with developer and supplement developers responsibilities.
 2. Ensure that all new HTML files have responsive CSS code.